joe-arul/joe-arul.github.io/_pages/experience.md

 | Summer 2023        |
 | Tampa, FL          |

-- Migrated the course database from Oracle DB to PostgreSQL and modified assignment queries accordingly.
+- Migrated course database from Oracle DB server to PostgreSQL, reducing licensing costs; Adapted course content to ensure compatibility with the new database system.
-- Designed example dimensional models (Kimball), analytic queries, ERDs and content to be used in class instruction.
+- Designed example dimensional models (Kimball), analytic queries, ERDs to be used in class instruction.
-- Assisted students in learning, setting up environments and graded their exams.
+- Assisted students in learning, setting up database environments and graded their exams.

 ## <a id="SoftwareEngineer"></a>Software Engineer